luchiniatwork/ambiente/README.md

 fully remove this possibility (developers may still commit their `.env` files) but it at least assumes that `deps.edn`, environment variables and profiles are different things to be managed.

+As a bonus, I also wanted to be more explicit on the warnings emitted - particularly when variables are overwritten.

 ## License